moj-analytical-services/user-guidance/source/documentation/apps/static-app.md

 ### Managing your Application

 [Further information about managing deployed apps, including managing user access, can be found in the Managing published apps section.](/apps/rshiny-app.html#managing-published-apps)

+### Deleting your Webapp

+To delete your Webapp:

+1. Raise a support request detailing the name of the webapp via our [support process](https://github.com/ministryofjustice/data-platform-support/issues/new?template=analytical-platform-support.yml).
+Only Control Panel Administrators can delete webapps from the Control Panel.
+1. Follow the Cloud Platform's guidance on [removing an unneeded namespace](https://user-guide.cloud-platform.service.justice.gov.uk/documentation/deploying-an-app/cleaning-up.html)